LiuTianlang/portfolio-computer-vision/README.md

-# computer-vision-portfolio
+This repository showcases computer vision projects built with deployment and practical usage in mind.
-A collection of computer vision projects focused on anomaly detection, object detection, and real-world industrial applications.
+It includes implementations of PatchCore for anomaly detection, YOLO for object detection, and signal-based models like TranAD.
+Each project demonstrates a clear pipeline from data preprocessing to visualization, with a focus on real-world engineering usability.